MUSILIUAG/MUSILIUAG/README.md

 * 🌍  I'm based in Nottingham
 * ✉️  You can contact me at [omofolaagoro580@icloud.com](mailto:omofolaagoro580@icloud.com)
-* 🧠  I'm learning React
+* 🧠  I'm learning ASP.NET CORE
-* 🤝  I'm open to collaborating on C++ projects
+* 🤝  I'm open to collaborating on ASP.NET CORE

 ### Skills